Student-centric advice and objective recommendations

 Golden Door Scholars

-For DACA (Deferred Action for Childhood Arrivals), TPS (Temporary Protected Status) and Undocumented students.
-Applicants must be currently in high school or graduated from a United States high school or obtained a GED (General Education Development) certificate from a United States GED Program.
+For DACA (Deferred Action for Childhood Arrivals), TPS (Temporary Protected Status), and Undocumented students.
+Applicants must be currently in high school or have graduated from a United States high school or obtained a GED (General Education Development) certificate from a United States GED Program.
 They also must be applying to or attend one of the Golden Door Scholars Partner Schools.